lsst/dp1_lsst_io/docs/tutorials/portal/101/portal-101-1.rst

 **4. Review the layout.**
 On the Portal landing page (Figure 2) the default selected tab of the landing page is labeled Results.
-The icons and tabs across the top of the screen will open various Portal search methods.
+The icons and tabs across the top of the screen (not shown) will open various Portal search methods.

 **5. View the information window.**
 On the Portal landing page (Figure 2) click on the Rubin logo next to the menu icon to open a window with Rubin Portal Version Information.